This is the first chapter of a series covering everything a personal trainer should know about the career and the industry.

-Certification not only helps teach you everything you need to know to be able to train others, but it also conveys the fact that you are indeed an expert in personal training.
+Certification not only helps teach you everything you need to know to train others, but it also conveys that you are indeed an expert in personal training.

 Gym owners will also take note of a personal trainer’s credentials when looking to employ new staff.

 If you aren’t certified, the chances of landing a job as a personal trainer are pretty low.